Graduate Certificate in Reading

-For students whose first language is not English, official scores on the TOEFL of at least 92 total (IBT) with subscale scores of at least 23 in all areas must be submitted for consideration of admission to the Curriculum and Teaching Department.
-The IELTS official score is also accepted, with an overall score of at least 7.0, and no section score lower than 7.0.
-The PTE Academic official score is also accepted, with an overall score of at least 65.
-The TOEFL, IELTS or PTE scores must be achieved not more than two years prior to the semester of first enrollment.
-TOEFL/IELTS/PTE scores may not be required if applicant meets the verification of English proficiency requirements as specified below:
+For students whose native language is not English, official scores on the TOEFL (IBT) of at least 23 in Listening, Reading and Writing must be submitted for consideration of admission to the Curriculum and Teaching Department.
+The IELTS (Academic) official score is also accepted, with an overall score of at least 6.5, and scores of at least 6.0 in Listening, Reading and Writing.
+The PTE (Academic) official score is also accepted, with an overall score of at least 58, and scores of at least 53 in Listening, Reading and Writing.
+The TOEFL, IELTS or PTE scores must be less than two years old at the time of admission.
+TOEFL/IELTS/PTE scores may not be required if the applicant meets the verification of English proficiency requirements as specified below:

 Graduation with a baccalaureate degree (or higher) earned in residence from an accredited English-medium U.S. college or university, or a college or university in the United Kingdom, Australia, New Zealand, Ireland, English-speaking province of Canada, or an English-speaking Caribbean country, with instruction conducted in English.
 Degrees earned online may not be used to verify English proficiency.

 Please note: Meeting minimum admission standards does not guarantee admission to the program.